World Building Guide for Dungeons and Dragons

 The Politics: Describe the political landscape of the world and how it affects the people

 You can go as deep or not as you would like into politics.
-If your players are of noble birth then maybe politics of a particular kingdom is what your world and story are about.
-Otherwise, maybe politics only comes into place if the players are interacting with a ruler of a local city-state or kingdom.
+If your players are of noble birth then maybe the politics of a particular kingdom is what your world and story are about.
+Otherwise, maybe politics only come into place if the players are interacting with a ruler of a local city-state or kingdom.

 List out any major kingdoms in your world and their racial and class makeup.
 This will give you a general idea of who you need to create at least at a high level to give that kingdom flesh.